-Frances Beinecke, former president of the Natural Resources Defense Council, spoke at the MIT Energy Initiative’s annual Fall Colloquium, addressing topics ranging from the recent climate report by the Intergovernmental Panel on Climate Change (IPCC), to how to create better climate policy, to visions for the future energy transformation.
+Frances Beinecke, past president of the Natural Resources Defense Council, spoke at the MIT Energy Initiative’s annual Fall Colloquium, addressing topics ranging from the recent climate report by the Intergovernmental Panel on Climate Change (IPCC), to how to create better climate policy, to visions for the future energy transformation.

 As she began her talk following an introduction by MITEI Director Robert C. Armstrong, a rainbow across Boston’s skyline was visible out the window.
 She quipped that the beauty of nature was exactly why she was here—and then she got down to business.

 “An unprecedented acceleration of actions is necessary between now and 2030.
 That is 12 years from now.
 That is very, very soon,” Beinecke said.

 Much of her lecture centered on climate policy, including steps taken by past President Barack Obama.
 Beinecke said she vividly remembers Obama’s speech at Georgetown University in June 2013, a day so hot that the president’s teleprompter broke.
 He was announcing numerous new energy policies that day, including the Clean Power Plan.

 At the time, Beinecke said, she and other leaders of major environmental organizations believed the federal government was the answer to the climate problem.
 Now, she feels differently.